tranek/GASDocumentation/README.md

 ###### 4.4.2.3.1 Plain Floats on the Item
 Instead of `Attributes`, store plain float values on the item class instance.
 Fortnite and [GASShooter](https://github.com/tranek/GASShooter) handle gun ammo this way.
 For a gun, store the max clip size, current ammo in clip, reserve ammo, etc directly as replicated floats (`COND_OwnerOnly`) on the gun instance.
 If weapons share reserve ammo, you would move the reserve ammo onto the character as an `Attribute` in a shared ammo `AttributeSet` (reload abilities can use a `Cost GE` to pull from reserve ammo into the gun's float clip ammo).
 Since you're not using `Attributes` for current clip ammo, you will need to override some functions in `UGameplayAbility` to check and apply cost against the floats on the gun.
 Making the gun the `SourceObject` in the [`GameplayAbilitySpec`](https://github.com/tranek/GASDocumentation#concepts-ga-spec) when granting the ability means you'll have access to the gun that granted the ability inside the ability.

-To prevent the gun from replicating back the ammo account and clobbering the local ammo amount during automatic fire, disable replication while the player has a `IsFiring` `GameplayTag` in `PreReplication()`.
+To prevent the gun from replicating back the ammo amount and clobbering the local ammo amount during automatic fire, disable replication while the player has a `IsFiring` `GameplayTag` in `PreReplication()`.
 You're essentially doing your own local prediction here.

 ```c++
 void AGSWeapon::PreReplication(IRepChangedPropertyTracker& ChangedPropertyTracker)